z-kit/z-grid/.github/CONTRIBUTING.md

 The developer working in the source code should look for the `src` folder:

-- The `style.css` file contains all the CSS styling that one need to render the component.
+- The `style.module.css` file contains all the CSS styling that one need to render the component.
 - The `component.js` file exports the SFC.
 - The `webcomponent` subdirectory contains code that ultimately represent the Web Component.